Share via:

 The most popular make is TePe.
 You have to bear in mind that different makes have different colour coding systems for the different sizes (e.g. pink TePe might not be the same size as the pink version of another make).

 Simply put these are devices, which are operated by pumping either air or water through a flosser tip.
-The cleaning between the teeth is achieved by the power of air jet or water flow.
+The cleaning between the teeth is achieved by the power of the air jet or water flow.
 Some makes need to be recharged before use; others have to be plugged in while using them.
 Electric flossers are easier to use than floss, and as they have a fairly big handle, they can be helpful for people with limited manual dexterity (e.g. people suffering from arthritis in the hand).
 The disadvantage is that they are costly.
 Also, some dental professionals are doubtful whether they are as efficient as other interdental cleaning aids.

 These are just the most commonly used interdental cleaning aids.
-Some people may only need to use one type of interdental cleaning aid; others (who have more complex dental needs, e.g. having crowns, bridges, implants or orthodontic appliance fitted) may have to use a wider variety of products.
+Some people may only need to use one type of interdental cleaning aid; others (who have more complex dental needs, e.g. having crowns, bridges, implants or orthodontic appliances fitted) may have to use a wider variety of products.

 The market is full of different types of interdental cleaning aids and it can be very confusing, which one to choose.
 The condition of people’s oral health differs widely, hence their oral health care needs will vary individually.
 It is advisable (before spending money and finding the product doesn’t have the right effect) to consult your dentist/hygienist.
-They will provide the best advice based on the condition of the teeth/gums on what interdental aids to purchase and how to use them.
+They will provide the best advice based on the condition of the teeth/gums what interdental aids to purchase and how to use them.

-At present, the only way to achieve good oral health is to put the time and effort in (i.e. there is no easy way around it) by using the correct toothbrushing and interdental cleaning technique, visiting the dentist regularly and the hygienist (if instructed by the dentist).
+At present, the only way to achieve good oral health is to put the time and effort in (i.e. there is no easy way around it) by using the correct toothbrushing and interdental cleaning technique and visiting the dentist regularly and the hygienist (if instructed by the dentist).
 However, if you look at the benefits, it is worth it.

-Finally, to quote one of my dental colleague’s: ‘Clean daily between the teeth, you want to keep!’
+Finally, to quote one of my dental colleagues: ‘Clean daily between the teeth, you want to keep!’